 Career readiness and study abroad go hand-in-hand, making the Umbra Institute an ideal provider of selective unpaid and non-credit and credit-bearing internships in Italy.
-Students have the option to intern with each semester with Umbra, or during the summer session (post-spring) at the Institute and with local institutions in Perugia and the region of Umbria.
+Students have the option to intern with each semester with Umbra, or during the summer session (post-spring semester) at the Institute and with local institutions in Perugia and the region of Umbria.

 Umbra internships that provide substantial opportunities to develop career readiness competencies, as defined by the U.S. National Association of Colleges and Employers (NACE).
 These enriching opportunities allow students to apply knowledge learned in the classroom as they engage in critical thinking, effective communication in an international work setting, collaborate on teams, apply technology in their field of interest, improve their intercultural fluency, identify career management goals, and utilize their skills in leadership and professionalism.